nsat/space-services-user-guide/tutorials/isl/Readme.md

 1. Review

+## Prerequisites

+All tutorials require the steps outlined in the [Getting Started Guide](GettingStarted.md#execution-environment-setup).
+Additionally the `zfec` python module must be installed on the payload.
+See the [In-Orbit Python Environment Setup
+](../../dev-env/in-orbit/) instructions for more information.

 ## Schedule LEASE_ISL

 The `LEASE_ISL` is used to configure a one-way ISL using the S-BAND radio, providing a simplex IP link between the satellites.
 In this example UDP is used for data transfer as the protocol has no return acknowledgment and ideal for simplex links.